 Porsche varies the product mix offered by dealerships within each region.
 As an example, the dealers in the warmer south and southwest regions offer a higher percentage of convertibles in the product mix versus the north and northwest regions in the United States with marketing following suit.

-In 2009, Porsche launched the 2010 Panamera a four-door sport coupe based on the market research department identifying a need for a sporty four-door that drives like a sport car.
-The Panamera is the first of its kind creating a new segment of the four-door luxury sport car.
+In 2009, Porsche launched the 2010 Panamera a four-door sports coupe based on the market research department identifying a need for a sporty four-door that drives like a sports car.
+The Panamera is the first of its kind creating a new segment of the four-door luxury sports car.

 Market targeting involves Porsche evaluating the viability of each market segment and deciding which segment or segments to pursue (target).
 Porsche uses a hybrid market targeting strategy focused on a large share of the premium sport car and sport CUV segment using a finely tuned marketing mix based on marketing messages tailored to Porsche’s psychographic segmentation.

-Porsche offers products of the highest quality for a premium price with various price points for the products in the Porsche lineup.
+Porsche offers high-quality products for a premium price with various price points for the products in their lineup.
 The Porsche brand is a lifestyle brand because of its legendary status and attributes associated with their products.

-Porsche focuses on the premium (luxury) segment with sport cars (five segments) and crossover utility vehicles (two segments) providing the consumer with a frame of reference for the company.
+Focusing on the premium (luxury) segment with sports cars (five segments) and crossover utility vehicles (two segments), Porsche provides the consumer with a frame of reference for the company.
 Porsche offers a distinct product in each vehicle segment.
 The Boxster, 911, Cayman, and 918 Spyder provide the vehicles traditionally associated with Porsche.

 The attributes the Porsche brand evokes primarily consists of exciting, sporty, beautifully designed, performance, and German engineering.
 Other attributes commonly associated with Porsche, include quality, powerful, highly sophisticated, style, purity, very exclusive, exotic, racing heritage, and elegant.